Healthy Homes Assessment Pauatahanui

 Pauatahanui Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about the inside of the building it’s also about the outside.
-You must ensure there is somewhere for surface, rain or ground water and also stop it from getting into the building.
-When it concerns damp and moisture it is typically the concerns you don’t notice that can become a big problem that can cause damages to your investment and harming the tenant’s well-being.
+Keeping your rental property safe from water damage isn’t only about the inside of the building but you must make sure there is somewhere for surface and underground water to flow and prevent it from getting inside.
+When it is damp and moisture, it’s usually what you don’t see that could be a huge problem that can cause the property to suffer and affecting your tenant’s health.

-Rental properties must have effective drainage to eliminate rainwater, storm water and groundwater, with an appropriate outfall or runoff.
-Making sure that water has a proper place to go, and it doesn’t get sucked into buildings is a vital aspect of maintaining your property’s dry.
+Rental properties should be equipped with effective drainage for the removal of floodwaters, surface water, and ground water, which includes an appropriate outfall or runoff.
+Making sure that the water is able to go, and that it doesn’t get sucked into buildings is a vital aspect of making sure your property is dry.

-Alongside a drainage system to avoid water ingress, if the property has an enclosed space between floorboards and ground, a ground moisture barrier should be put in place if it is reasonably practicable to do so.
+Alongside a drainage system to avoid moisture from entering, if your rental has an enclosed gap between floorboards and the ground, a ground moisture barrier must be installed if it is reasonably practicable to do so.

 moisture ingress and drainage inspection